htcondor/htcondor/docs/version-history/development-release-series-91.rst

   (see :doc:`man page <../man-pages/htcondor>`) for managing HTCondor jobs and resources.
-This tool also includes new capabilities for running HTCondor jobs on Slurm machines which are temporarily acquired to act as HTCondor execution points
+This tool also includes new capabilities for running HTCondor jobs on Slurm machines which are temporarily acquired to act as HTCondor execution points.
-  (see :ref:`grid-computing/htcondor-and-slurm:acquiring resources from slurm`).
   :jira:`252`